phil-mansfield/shellfish/README.md

 You can find a tutorial on using Shellfish [here](https://github.com/phil-mansfield/shellfish/blob/master/doc/tutorial.md).
 It typically takes about 10 minutes to read through.

+Future versions of Shellfish (0.3.0 and up) will be packaged with a `simple_shellfish` tool which will perform the most common sequences of commands automatically.

 ### List of Supported File Formats

 Currently supported particle catalog types: